 Energy is Awesome!

-Energy Champions is presented by FortisBC and the BC Lions to get kids excited about saving energy and share the importance of environmental responsibility.
-Each year, BC Lions football players visit elementary schools throughout the province for an interactive presentation that shows students how they can be an Energy Champion too.
+Energy Champions is presented by FortisBC and the BC Lions to get kids excited about saving energy, safety and share the importance of environmental responsibility.
+Through the power of the Internet, BC Lions football players are now able to huddle remotely with elementary school grades K-7 throughout the province for interactive presentations that inspire students to become the next generation of Energy Champions.